CONTACT US! PorterHorseSales@aol.com

 around a little more and you'll find something new.
 My website is updated

 daily with new puppy pictures, new information and a lot of times, even videos.

-I take a couple of nights a week off to get me out from under the computer.
+I try to take 1 night off a week off to get me out from under the computer.